quarkiverse/quarkus-bon-jova-rockstar/demo-script.md

 Visit http://localhost:8080, it will tell you about the endpoints Visit http://localhost:8080/rockstar/hello_world and see the output

-Change the text to something suitably rock and roll, re-load in the browser, it will be updated
+Change the text to something suitably rock and roll, re-load in the browser, and it will be updated.

 You can also open files in the `target/classes` file to see the decompiled code as you edit it.

-Next look at guess.rock, then ask people guess what it is, visit in browser
+#### Rock score

+Show how the rock score changes when code is swapped from an 'clear' version to an idiomatic one.

 ### Mandelbrot

+Use the `mw` live template to fill in the mandelbrot code in a file called `mandelbrot.rock.` Visit it at http://localhost:8080/rockstar/mandelbrot to see the calculated Mandelbrot set.